vasya35/TestRunXMLParserTool/README.md

 ### XMLResultGenerator

 <p>This project is used to generate original XML files with random test case resuls.</p>
 <p>It's console application.
-After run you need input count of test cases for generate and press enter.</p>
+After launching application you need input count of test cases for generate and press enter.</p>